 At the time, I didn’t think enough about its energy requirements, but after doing some testing at home with an amp meter, I knew the system to run it would have to be substantial.

-With a big boat loader ready and doing nothing, I came up with a plan to mount solar panels to it.
+With a big boat rack ready and doing nothing, I came up with a plan to mount solar panels to it.
 Asides from the weight and small amount of time to open and close it, I couldn’t see a reason why it’d be a bad idea (and years later I stick by that decision!).

 Bracing the solar panels

 The panels I chose were two 200W 12V panels from Low Energy Developments.

 These are 1580 x 808 x 35mm (if you are getting a 200W panel and its smaller than this, there’s a pretty good chance you are being ripped and its not a genuine 200W panel – see this post – eBay solar panels; how to avoid getting ripped off).
 You can get a 200W panel for under a dollar a watt delivered to your door, even in Perth, so its pretty good value.

 One thing that was very obvious to me was that the panels flexed a lot, even when just moving them around.
 They are only supported around the outside, and I could see that on corrugations the glass would move up and down a lot (mainly around the middle of the panel) and potentially break.

 My solution was easy, and cheap.
 A few lengths of 25 x 25 x 1.5mm aluminium angle with 3mm rubber Linatex (industrial rubber) in between them and the glass.
 A couple of pieces riveted on in different angles with the rubber glued to the aluminium meant that the glass couldn’t move down without the rubber supporting it.